nodejs/node-addon-api/doc/threadsafe_function_ex.md

 - `env`: The `napi_env` environment in which to construct the `Napi::ThreadSafeFunction` object.
-- `callback`: The `Function` to call from another thread.
+- `[optional] callback`: The `Function` to call from another thread.
-- `resource`: An object associated with the async work that will be passed to possible async_hooks init hooks.
+- `[optional] resource`: An object associated with the async work that will be passed to possible async_hooks init hooks.
 - `resourceName`: A JavaScript string to provide an identifier for the kind of resource that is being provided for diagnostic information exposed by the async_hooks API.